Engine Cranks But Won’t Start

 Strategy Based Diagnostics

-What is the strategy based on diagnostics?
-It is simply using one system to verify the function of one or more other systems.
-I will use a hypothetical scenario to illustrate how it works.
-A 2000 Ford Focus with a 2.0L 4cyl engine fails to start, but the starter engages, and the engineer sounds normal when cranking.
+Strategy-based diagnostics is the process of using one system to verify the functionality of other systems.
+For example, A 2000 Ford Focus with a 2.0L 4cyl engine fails to start, but the starter engages, and the engine sounds normal when cranking.

-Opening the air cleaner housing and supplying alternate fuel in the form of non-chlorinated brake parts cleaner from an aerosol can. ( Starting fluid could also be used, but I prefer brake cleaner or carburetor cleaner because they are much less explosive, therefore, safer.)
+The first step would be opening the air cleaner housing and supplying alternate fuel, such as non-chlorinated brake parts cleaner from an aerosol can.
+(Starting fluid could also be used, but brake or carburetor cleaner are not as flammable and are, therefore, safer.)

-The engine starts and will continue to run as long as the alternate fuel is supplied.
-Now, that we know that the fuel system is causing the no start, we have used the fuel system to verify that the ignition system is functional and the engine compression is sufficient to run.
+If the engine starts and continues to run with the alternate fuel supplied, we now know that the fuel system is preventing the engine from starting.
+The fuel system was used to verify that the ignition system was functional and that the engine compression was sufficient to run.

 Now we know it is a lack of fuel, but why?